Bira/octopus-carnival/_posts/2018-06-20-modern-delver-loadouts.md

 So you found a passage to fantasy world full of magic and wonder at the back of your grandmother's old walk-in closet.
-You've read about things like this before, and you're thinking of going in and ~raiding the place for treasure~ having a wholesome and memorable sightseeing trip.
-What should you take with you?
+You've read about things like this before, and you're thinking of going in and ~~raiding the place for treasure~~ having a wholesome and memorable sightseeing trip.
+What should you take in your expedition?

 The first thing that comes to a lot of player's minds in a game like this are guns, but we're not going to talk about that here.
 Plenty of other people